 Morning Cup uses social media to further create and enrich the NMSU Women's Studies community online.
-We feature our own news/event items and a variety of media, such as trends circulating in public academia, as well as our own music mixes, Tumblr blog, Facebook group, and Twitter feed.
+We feature our own news/event items and a variety of media, such as trends circulating in public academia, as well as music mixes, a Tumblr blog, a Facebook group, and a Twitter feed--all coordinated by Dr. Jonet.
 Morning Cup is not a place to visit once; we ask you to come back again and again!

 - NMSU WS Alumni Survey

 - Speak Up, Speak Out! with Erin Easley and michael alarid